galaxyproject/training-material/topics/ecology/tutorials/regionalGAM/tutorial.md

 ![Autocorrelation test graph](../../images/regionalGAM/Autocorrelation_test.png)

 Have a look at this plot.
 We can see that one of the value is above the threshold (blue dashed line), therefore we observe autocorrelation in the data.
-We will now take into account the autocorrelation in te next model.
+We will now take into account the autocorrelation in the next model.

 ## Take into account the autocorrelation